tkhduracell/chai-moment-esm/README.md

-# chai-moment-ts - Chai MomentTS
+# chai-moment-esm - Chai MomentTS

-This is copy of https://github.com/alexgs/chai-moment-js
+This is copy of https://github.com/alexgs/chai-moment-js but updated for ESM.

-**Chai MomentTS** is a plugin for the [Chai][1] assertion library that provides date/time comparisons.
+**Chai MomentJS** is a plugin for the [Chai][1] assertion library that provides date/time comparisons.
 It is a wrapper for some of the query functions in the [MomentJS][2] date library.
 Use **Chai MomentTS** to write fluent BDD/TDD tests and get useful error messages.

 In other words, _don't_ do this: